 The Vintage Cosmetic Company Smokey Eye Brush Set $23.12

 I’m always up for more brushes!
 Lately I’ve been feeling pretty limited with my current brush collections so I welcome having a few more eye brushes to play around with.
-I do have a morphe brush set on the way but I’ll make do with these three brushes in the meantime.
+I do have the Morphe Eye Slay Brush Set on the way but I’ll make do with these three brushes in the meantime.
 They’re very soft but also bulky.
 I don’t have a lot of space between my lid and my eyebrows so I prefer small brushes to concentrate my eyeshadow in a smaller area.
 I’ll use the shader brush lots though!

 The brushes read “Step 1: For the Money, Step 2: For the shadow, and Step 3: Go girl go”.
 I was pretty sure this was referencing something (turns out it’s Elvis Presley) but the sayings seemed a little weird to me.